What is the pH of Hair and Scalp?

 Since the pH level of your scalp is slightly closer to neutral, it is affected in a different manner as compared to the hair.

 - Alkaline products – The biggest impact this has on your scalp is the breaking of your acid mantle and drying up of the scalp.
 Alkaline products like baking soda are often used as a method on how to remove dandruff, because it can get rid of the oil.
 But this removes the protective sebum layer, allowing for microbes and germs to attack the skin.

 An alkaline scalp also has unintended consequences.
 By drying out your scalp, it sends a message to the body to produce even more oil as compensation.
 This excess oil can build up on the scalp and end up aggravating your dandruff.

-- Acidic products – Acidic products have a larger impact on the scalp as compared to the hair.
+- Acidic products – Acidic products have a larger impact on the scalp as compared to the clean hair.
 If your scalp pH levels become too acidic, there is a chance of inflammation occurring.
 It can lead to redness, acne, increase in greasiness, irritated skin, sensitivity, and breakouts of itching.

 What should you do?

 You must remember that every single manufacturer in the world keeps an eye on the pH levels of their product.
 They build their product because they know what your scalp might need.
 Trying to keep a track of every pH value can become complicated and an overload of information.

 If you feel that your pH levels have been disrupted, you can always try home remedies like Apple Cider Vinegar or Lemon juice.
 Both of these are acidic in nature and can help restore the pH of scalp and hair.
 These can work on your dandruff and control oil levels.
 But be careful with the quantities and always dilute them.

 For dandruff, you’re better off using a shampoo like the Head and Shoulders Neem , which is clinically proven to give you up to 100% dandruff protection.
 And when it comes to your pH levels - be informed and use a good scalp shampoo to keep all your troubles away.